Why Do Silver Coins Tarnish?

 Does tarnish affect the value of silver bullion?

-The value of silver bullion coins and bars should not be affected by tarnishing.
+The values of silver bullion coins and silver bullion bars should not be affected by tarnishing.
 This is because silver bullion products are typically valued by weight and purity, not specifically by condition and aesthetic appeal.

 In the case of numismatic coin items, most collectors prefer coins to be in a natural state and would expect an older silver coin to have some natural toning.
 Patina and toning can be subjective, and in some instances, this can even increase the price of a coin.

-Atkinsons Bullion and Coins have a wide selection of silver coins and bars for investment purposes.
+Atkinsons Bullion and Coins offer a wide selection of silver coins and bars appealing to collectors of all tastes and budgets.
 If you have any questions or would like to know more about buying or selling silver bullion, please call and speak to a member of our knowledgeable team on 0121 355 0620 or email us at info@atkinsonsbullion.com.